Matrix Decomposition and Applications: Connection to Tridiagonal Decomposition

 \section{Connection to Tridiagonal Decomposition}

-We fist illustrate the connection by the following lemma that reveals how to construct a tridiagonal matrix from a bidiagonal one. \begin{lemma}[Construct Tridiagonal From Bidiagonal] Suppose $\bB\in \real^{n\times n}$ is upper bidiagonal, then $\bT_1=\bB^\top\bB$ and $\bT_2=\bB\bB^\top$ are \textit{symmetric} triangular matrices. \end{lemma} The lemma above reveals an important property.
-Suppose $\bA=\bU\bB\bV^\top$ is the bidiagonal decomposition of $\bA$, then the symmetric matrix $\bA\bA^\top$ has a tridiagonal decomposition
+To see the connection to tridiagonal decomposition, we begin by illustrating the relationship between tridiagonal and bidiagonal decompositions using the following lemma, which explains how to construct a tridiagonal matrix from a bidiagonal one. \begin{lemma}[Construct tridiagonal from bidiagonal] Let $\bB\in \real^{n\times n}$ be an upper bidiagonal matrix.
+Then, $\bT_1=\bB^\top\bB$ and $\bT_2=\bB\bB^\top$ are \textit{symmetric} tridiagonal matrices. \end{lemma} This lemma reveals a key property: if $\bA=\bU\bB\bV^\top$ is the bidiagonal decomposition of $\bA$, then the symmetric matrix $\bA\bA^\top$ admits a tridiagonal decomposition: